SoftCake-Dev/pdf-module/README.md

             <td align="center" valign="top" rowspan="1">Boolean</td>
             <td align="center" valign="top" rowspan="1">No</td>
             <td align="center" valign="top" rowspan="1">false</td>
-            <td align="left" valign="middle" rowspan="1">Set to true if the page have to draw items dynamically.
-It means that new page is automatically created when end of actual page was reached and continue drawing on the new one.</td>
+            <td align="left" valign="middle" rowspan="1">Set to true if the page has to draw items dynamically.
+It means that a new page is automatically created when the end of an actual page is reached and a generating process continues drawing on the new one.</td>
         </tr>
         <tr></tr>
     </tbody>